timdeschryver/timdeschryver.dev/bits/bulk-updates-in-entity-framework/index.md

 // Use ExecuteUpdateAsync to update entities await context.Set<CartItem>()
   .ExecuteUpdateAsync(s =>
-// Use SetProperty with a fixed value to update a property
-    s.SetProperty(p => p.Amount, 100)
+    // Use SetProperty with a fixed value to update a property s.SetProperty(p => p.Amount, 100)
   );

 await context.Set<CartItem>()
   .Where(c => c.Amount == 2)
   .ExecuteUpdateAsync(s =>
-//Use SetProperty to update a property using its current value
-    s.SetProperty(p => p.Amount, v => v.Amount + 1)
+    // Use SetProperty to update a property using its current value s.SetProperty(p => p.Amount, v => v.Amount + 1)
   );
 ```